dglazier/chanser/README.md

       auto FS = dglazier::Pi4::Make("ALL","ALL");

+      #in Create_Pi4.C

 Now choose however many of the topologies you have defined that you want to include in this configuration

       FS->AddTopology("Electron:Proton:Pip1:Pip2:Pim1:Pim2");

+      #in Create_Pi4.C

 Choose format for output tree, if none given no output tree written

       FS->UseOutputRootTree();
       ///FS->UseOutputHipoNtuple();

+      #in Create_Pi4.C

 Now add different Actions.

+Note the output tree file is given the name /basedir/username/config_file/FinalState.root , where config_file is the string given to FS->WriteToFile below, username is $USER, and basedir is given in the Run_XXX.C script later as the basedirectory to put all analysis outputs.

 ### Particle cuts